wwivbbs/docs/docs/windows_installation.md

 You will be back at your normal user session screen and can complete the new account setup.
 You can change your password or use the one provided.
-It does not have to be (should not be for security) the same as your System Password you setup in INIT.
+It does not have to be (should not be for security) the same as your System Password you setup in wwivconfig.

 _**Congratulations!
 You are now the SysOp of a WWIV BBS!**_